hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 *   That the claims have not been tampered with (forged), and
 *   That the claims' Credential has not been revoked by the Issuer.

-As the image below shows, the data flow for Verifiable Credentials is the same as with paper documents - Issuers give Verifiable Credentials to the Holder, and the Holder can proof them to Verifiers at any time.
+As the image below shows, the data flow for Verifiable Credentials is the same as with paper documents - Issuers give Verifiable Credentials to the Holder, and the Holder can prove them to Verifiers at any time.

 |![IssuerHoldVerifier](../images/introduction-to-hyperledger-indy/BigPicture-1.png "Verifiable Credentials Model - Issuer, Prover, Verifier")|
 |:--:|